 Please see previous blog on website for your sugar and NSC terms and values.
 Strip graze, exercise more.
 Add fats instead of grain for energy.
-Add probiotics to the diet.
+Add prebiotics to the diet.

 Get your diet balanced by an equine nutritionist NOW.
 An unbalanced diet in all your horses vitamins and minerals will exacerbate all the problems.

 For more information see: